Amerton Railway

 Construction of the railway started in 1990 in a field at the side of Amerton Working Farm.
-The first trains ran in 1992, but it was around 10 years later when the railway was completed as a full circle with two passing Loops.
-The collection of locomotives is primarily focused around locomotives that were either built or operated in Staffordshire.
+The first trains ran in 1992, but it was around 10 years later when the railway was completed as a full circle with two passing loops.
+The collection of locomotives is primarily focused around those that were either built or operated in Staffordshire.

 Development of the line

 There is the main 3 road running shed housing majority of the locomotives, operational and stored, a large workshop next door where restoration and maintenance take place, then a small covered siding is located between the workshop and carriage shed.

 In May 2012, the 17 acre of land on which the railway is run was purchased by the railway, securing the future of operations at Amerton.

 On 10 August 2001 the railway was very fortunate to acquire the Leek and Manifold Valley Light Railway/North Staffordshire Railway (The Knotty)/LMS Signal Box from Waterhouses Station.
 This controlled both the narrow gauge and standard gauge lines at Waterhouses.
 It is passed at the end of the platform and has undergone major restoration, and is now in its final stages with lever frame installed and painting on final gloss coats (Jan 2017), proved to be very popular at the 2016 steam gala when the public where allowed inside.

 A comprehensive industrial demonstration railway is now being developed from the old phase 1 stump siding area to add a turning triangle and a large amount of outdoor storage space.